 Finally, we wish to speak to those who find themselves at the bedside of a loved one who is dying.
 We offer to you the peace of Christ.
 This is a peace that the world cannot give.
 The Lord is with you in this sacred time as you say farewell.
 In opening your hearts to one another, may the Holy Spirit help you to know what to say and how to truly listen.
 Please know that there are resources in your parish and in your community.
 We encourage you to reach out and let them know what you are going through.
 The prayer and support you experience within your family is also to be found in your parish and in the larger Church.

 Guidance for making decisions regarding the care of your loved one is available to you as well.
 Many times we find ourselves having to make these decisions at times when emotionally we are most troubled.
-In making these decisions remember that it is difficult to see clearly through the tears.
+This can be especially challenging when you are asked to do something that goes against your conscience or Church teaching.
+Acting in accordance with the truth is necessary, but not always easy.
+In making these decisions, remember that it is difficult to see clearly through the tears.
 Do not hesitate to seek out an objective voice to help you.